BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 // If directory is not empty, we need to analyze what's there if(!commitDetails.isEmpty()){
-    // Group files by client ID (PRE_COMMIT-client1.txt and client1.txt are same group) Map<String,List<FileEntity>> groupedCommitInfo = getCommitInfoByCommitGroup(commitDetails);
+    // Group files by client ID (PRE_COMMIT-uuid-A.txt and uuid-A.txt are same group) Map<String,List<FileEntity>> groupedCommitInfo = getCommitInfoByCommitGroup(commitDetails);

     // Count groups that only have 1 file (incomplete commits)